Sa-ns-P/Capstone/README.md

 The questions of interest were as follows:
 Moral:
+* Do people show an approach bias to morally good stimuli?
+* Do people show an avoidance bias to morally bad stimuli?

 Racial:
-H1) White people will show an approach bias to white (a) names and (b) faces.
+* Will White people show an approach bias to white (a) names and (b) faces?
-H2) Black people will show an approach bias to white (a) names and (b) faces.
+* Will Black people will show an approach bias to white (a) names and (b) faces?
-H3) The gender of the participant and stimulus will influence the above relationships.
+* Will the gender of the participant and stimulus will influence the above relationships?

 To be able to answer these hypotheses, we had to include interaction terms, and then a bootstrapping analysis to compare between the two populations to test if the difference we see in response time is significant.